-- Automated Commercial Environment (ACE)/International Trade Data System data regarding imports of products regulated by TTB; - Census Export Data data regarding exports of products regulated by TTB; - Financial Crimes Enforcement Network Query (FinCEN Query) data submitted in compliance with the Bank Secrecy Act transcripts such as Suspicious Activity Reports (SARs), Currency Transaction Reports (CTRs), etc.; and - LexisNexis Accurint public records data of court proceedings, including some criminal cases, property holdings, licenses, and registrations.
-This is a for fee service. - (D) An assessment of the efficacy or likely efficacy of the data mining activity in providing accurate information consistent with and valuable to the stated goals and plans for the use or development of the data mining activity
+- Automated Commercial Environment-International Trade Data System (ACE-ITDS)

+data administered by U.S. Customs and Border Protection regarding imports of products regulated by TTB; - LexisNexis Accurint a commercial database containing records of court proceedings, including some criminal cases, property holdings, and bankruptcies; and - Standard & Poor's Capital IQ commercial database containing company profiles, including ownership and financial information.

+(D) An assessment of the efficacy or likely efficacy of the data mining activity in providing accurate information consistent with and valuable to the stated goals and plans for the use or development of the data mining activity

-TTB's data mining activity automates certain routine screening and monitoring processes to improve identification of criminal activity and detection of tax compliance violations.
-Business intelligence reports automatically consolidate data and monitor patterns in operations, tax payments, and import and export activity.
-These reports enable TTB to provide oversight to a wider selection of its regulated industries.
-For FY19, there was a 59% success rate of cases initiated through the use of analytics, which is generally consistent with internal goals.
+TTB's data mining activity automates certain routine screening and monitoring processes to improve permit application reviews and detection of tax compliance violations.
+New analytic tools identified cases with significant tax compliance violations that required TTB follow-up action over 86% of the time in FY22.
+Other business intelligence reports and dashboards automatically consolidate data and monitor operations, tax payments, and import activity patterns.
+These reports facilitate TTB oversight of a wider selection of its regulated industries and serve as the source of referrals for enforcement cases.
+For the first half of FY22, TTB had a 63% success rate of enforcement cases initiated using analytics.
+Cases identified through analytics were significantly more effective as compared to those initiated through traditional methods, such as referrals or complaints.
 (E) An assessment of the impact or likely impact of the implementation of the data mining activity on the privacy and civil liberties of individuals, including a thorough description of the actions that are being taken or will be taken with regard to the property, privacy, or other rights or privileges of any individual or individuals as a result of the implementation of the data mining activity.

 TTB's data mining activity has little impact on the privacy and civil liberties of individuals.
-Insights gained from the activity primarily result in actions against property, or the privilege to operate in regulated industries, after thorough review by experienced specialists with oversight authorities mandated by federal laws and regulations.
+Insights gained from the activity primarily result in actions against property, or the privilege to operate in regulated industries, after thorough review by experienced specialists and/or enforcement personnel with oversight authorities mandated by federal laws and regulations.
 The data sources mined are also limited to include only tax records, regulatory records, commercial records, and law enforcement records authorized for use in oversight and enforcement.